China Sets Tariffs On $60 Billion In U.S. Goods, Retaliating Against U.S. Duties

 "The Chinese side reiterates that the aim of imposing these tariffs is to prevent trade frictions from escalating and it is a measure of last resort against American unilateralism and trade protectionism," the Chinese state television report said.

-In a post on its wesbsite, China's Commerce Ministry accused the U.S. of causing an "economic emergency" in China and forcing China to retaliate.
+In a post on its website, China's Commerce Ministry accused the U.S. of causing an "economic emergency" in China and forcing China to retaliate.

 In announcing the U.S. tariffs against China on Monday, Trump said China's trade practices, such as forcing U.S. companies to transfer technology to Chinese firms, "plainly constitute a grave threat to the long-term health and prosperity of the United States economy."
 Those tariffs, targeting $200 billion in Chinese goods, will start at 10 percent and rise to 25 percent in 2019 if China does not make concessions.